Herb Alpert School of Music Class Notes

-Trumpeter Gabriel Johnson (Music 06) will be performing with his all-acoustic band at Vitello's in Studio City on Wednesday May 8 at 8 pm.
+Trumpeter Gabriel Johnson (Music 06) recently performed with his all-acoustic band at Vitello's in Studio City.
 Johnson had a busy 2012, releasing his debut album Introducing Gabriel Johnson in September, appearing on The Tonight Show performing with Placido Domingo in October, and performing at the New York Stock Exchange tree lighting ceremony in December.

 and vibraphone parts with the 12-piece big band backing up Lucie

-Arnaz in a performance at the Ridgefield Playhouse
+Arnaz in a recent performance at the Ridgefield Playhouse

-daughter of Lucille Ball and Desi Arnaz, will be performing her new
+daughter of Lucille Ball and Desi Arnaz, performed her new

 show, Latin Roots, an homage to her father's legacy.

 On NPR's All Things Considered on April 28, Betto Arcos, the KPFK host of Global Village, singled out Yunior Terry (Music BFA 02) in a roundup of new Cuban-influenced music.
-With his band, Son de Altura, Terry has released a debut album, Mi Bajo Danzon on Palo Santo Music/Ascap and widely available online.
+With his band, Son de Altura, Terry has released a debut album, Mi Bajo Danzon on Palo Santo Music/Ascap.
+It is widely available online.